RedRafe/achievements-hard-mode/README.md

 |![rb](https://wiki.factorio.com/images/thumb/Raining-bullets-achievement.png/80px-Raining-bullets-achievement.png)| Raining bullets | Win the game without building any laser turrets | Win the game without building any laser turrets or flamethrower turret |

 - 1️⃣ 142.000 tiles is about the length of the Route 66
-- 2️⃣ it is possible to change this requirement in the mod's setting [10^6, 10^18]
+- 2️⃣ Although not different from vanilla, it is possible to change this requirement in the mod's setting [10^6, 10^18]

 ---